The Strong and Super Tree Property at Successors of Singular Cardinals: ITP from ℵ 4 to ℵ ω+1

 \begin{defn} We define the set Index as the set of all $\mu < \ka_3$ so that $\mu$ is a strong limit cardinal of cofinality $\w$ and $\dom(\phi)$ has a largest point $\la$ below $\mu$. \end{defn} Note that the elements of $\{\mu^+ \mid \mu \in \Index \}$ are the potential options for $\aleph_1$, and $\{\mu^{++} \mid \mu \in \Index\}$ are the potential options for $\aleph_2$.
 (Unlike in Section \ref{s:TPuptoNw+1}, we can define this set in advance because $A_0$ and $A_1$ are trivial, so Index won't depend on them.)

 \begin{defn} For $n \geq 3$, let $\A_n \defeq \Add(\ka_n, \ka_{n+2})$.
-Let $\ka_0$ denote $\w$, and set $\A_0$ and $A_1$ to be the trivial forcings.
+Let $\ka_0$ denote $\w$, and set $\A_0$ and $\A_1$ to be the trivial forcings.
 Let $A_2 = \sum_{\mu \in \text{Index}} \Add(\mu^{++}, \ka_4)$.
 We use $\ka_1$ and $\ka_2$ to refer to the values $\mu^+$ and $\mu^{++}$ chosen by a fixed generic.
 Let $\A$ be the full support product of $\A_n$ for $n < \w$. \end{defn}

-The Laver preparation posets $\BB$ and $\UU$ are constructed exactly as in Definition \ref{def:laver}.
-Note that since they depend on $\A$, which we have changed, the posets will be different in this model; in particular $\BB_0, \BB_1, \UU_0,$ and $\UU_1$ are trivial, since $\A_0$ and $\A_1$ are trivial.
+The Laver preparation posets $\BB$ and $\UU$ are constructed exactly as in Definition \ref{def:laver} , except that we define $\BB_0$, $\BB_1$, $\UU_0$, and $\UU_1$ to be trivial.
+Since $\A_0$ and $\A_1$ are trivial, and we won't be using $\CC$ to collapse cardinals below $\ka_3$, we do not need any Laver preparation for those cardinals.
 The collapsing poset $\CC_n$ is as defined in Definition \ref{def:collapses}, except that we define $\CC_0$ and $\CC_1$ to be trivial.

 Let $A$ be generic for $\A$, $U$ be generic for $\UU$ over $V[A]$, $S$ be generic for $\CC^{+A\ast U}$ over $V[A][U]$, and $e$ be generic for $\Coll(\w, \mu)\times \Coll(\mu^{++}, <\ka_3)$ over $V[A][U][S]$, noting that $\mu$ is determined by the generic for $\A_2$ included in $A$.